-Want to share your story, use the STD Interview template!
+Want to share your story, use the STI Interview template!
 Read the three most recent interviews below!

 The STI Project participated in two events over the past month: The 2nd Annual Rock the Block Health Fest and Fair and Pride Fest West Michigan!